mendix/docs/content/en/docs/refguide/modeling/menus/edit-menu/preferences-dialog.md

 The **Performance Bot** tab contains the following settings:

-The **Show recommendation in editors** setting.
-When enabled, [MxAssist Performance Bot](/refguide/mx-assist-performance-bot/) highlights elements that contain performance issues in visual editors.
+* **Show recommendation in editors** – when enabled, [MxAssist Performance Bot](/refguide/mx-assist-performance-bot/) highlights elements that contain performance issues in visual editors.

-The **Automatically run an inspection after opening an app** setting.
-When enabled, [MxAssist Performance Bot](/refguide/mx-assist-performance-bot/) will try to automatically execute an inspection when an app is opened by Studio Pro.
-If the app contains errors, then the inspection will not execute.
+* **Automatically run an inspection after opening an app** – when enabled, [MxAssist Performance Bot](/refguide/mx-assist-performance-bot/) automatically runs an inspection when an app is opened.
+If the app contains errors, the inspection will not run.

 ## 4 Model Tab